Market hall

 A market hall is a covered space or a building where food and other articles are sold from stalls by independent vendors.
-A market hall is a type of indoor market and is especially common in many European countries.
-A food hall, the most usual variation of a market hall, is "a large section of a department store, where food is sold" according to the Oxford English Dictionary.
+A market hall is a type of indoor market and can be found in many European countries.
+The most common variation of a market hall is a food hall, an area of a department store where food is sold.

 Market halls and food halls can also be unconnected to department stores and operate independently, often in a separate building.
 A modern market hall may also exist in the form of what is nominally a gourmet food hall or a public market, for example in Stockholm's Östermalm Saluhall or Mexico City's Mercado Roma.

-The terms "food hall" and "food court" must not be confused with each other.
-A food court means a place where the fast food chain outlets are located in a shopping mall.
-Unlike food courts made up of fast food chains, food halls typically mix local artisan restaurants, butcher shops and other food-oriented boutiques under one roof.
-The term "food hall" in the British sense, meaning an equivalent of a market hall, is increasingly used in the United States.
-In some Asia-Pacific countries, "food hall" is equivalent to a North American "food court", or the terms are used interchangeably.
+Unlike shopping mall food courts made up of fast food chains, food halls typically mix local artisan restaurants, butcher shops and other food-oriented boutiques under one roof.
+The term food hall in the British sense, meaning an equivalent of a market hall, is increasingly used in the United States.
+In some Asia-Pacific countries, a food hall is equivalent to a North American food court, or the terms are used interchangeably.